Nine Dragons Paper (Holdings) Limited (OTCMKTS:NDGPY) Sees Significant Increase in Short Interest

-Nine Dragons Paper (Holdings) Limited (OTCMKTS:NDGPY) saw a significant growth in short interest in February.
+Nine Dragons Paper (Holdings) Limited (OTCMKTS:NDGPY) was the target of a large growth in short interest in February.
 As of February 12th, there was short interest totalling 200 shares, a growth of 100.0% from the January 28th total of 100 shares.
-Based on an average daily trading volume, of 300 shares, the short-interest ratio is currently 0.7 days.
+Based on an average daily trading volume, of 300 shares, the short-interest ratio is presently 0.7 days.

-The business also recently declared a Semi-Annual dividend, which will be paid on Monday, July 26th.
-Stockholders of record on Thursday, June 17th will be issued a dividend of $0.272 per share.
+The business also recently announced a Semi-Annual dividend, which will be paid on Monday, July 26th.
+Investors of record on Thursday, June 17th will be paid a $0.272 dividend.
 The ex-dividend date of this dividend is Wednesday, June 16th.

 Nine Dragons Paper (Holdings) Limited, together with its subsidiaries, manufactures and sells packaging paper, recycled printing and writing paper, and specialty paper products in the People's Republic of China.
 The company offers linerboard products, including kraft, test, white top, and coated linerboards; corrugated cardboard products; coated duplex boards; and specialty paper.